roseengineering/rffdtd/README.md

 optional arguments:
-  -h, --help       show this help message and exit --output OUTPUT  save touchstone output to a file, use .npz extension to write npz files
+  -h, --help       show this help message and exit --output OUTPUT  save the s-parameter result to the given file.
+Files ending with .npz will
-                   (default: None)
+                   be saved as .npz files, otherwise they will be saved as touchstone files.
-  --export EXPORT  save voxelization as an OBJ file, no simulation (default: None) --start START    first port to excite, starting from 1 (default: None) --stop STOP      last port to excite, starting from 1 (default: None)
+                   The default is to send the output to the console. (default: None) --export EXPORT  save voxelization as an OBJ file, no simulation (default: None) --start START    first port to excite, starting from 1 (default: None) --stop STOP      last port to excite, starting from 1 (default: None)